16 out of 18 people found this review helpfulwrite a review of this game

 There are some nice details in the regular encounters, showing advances in AI - for example, enemies may cast Oil on you, greatly reducing your resistance to fire, with which you'll be then blasted by their lurking comrades.
 Boss battles can get intense and dramatic: bosses would change attack patterns, buff themselves, inflict you with bad status, raise their defense when they are low on HP, summon regular foes, save their strongest spells for the final part, etc.

 The first thing you'll undoubtedly notice when you fire up Final Fantasy XII is the size of its locations.
 Every city is composed out of several districts, each with a large amount of NPCs walking around.
 You'll visit cities bustling with activity, people talking to each other, buying and selling things, etc. There is no world map, but also no horrible linear dot-to-dot path contemporary Japanese RPGs seem to favor.
 Instead, there are vast areas you must travel through if you want to reach your destination.
-Wilderness areas and dungeons are generously designed and take a while to explore.
-There are optional areas in Final Fantasy XII, some of which can be discovered simply by exploring (like the vast complex of Zerthinan caverns).
-There are monster-hunting jobs available, leading to a large amount of optional mini-bosses to fight.
+Wilderness areas and dungeons take a while to explore.
+There are a few optional areas in Final Fantasy XII, some of which can be discovered simply by exploring (like the vast complex of Zerthinan caverns).

 Final Fantasy X looked like it was going to push the console's capabilities to a limit; but compare it to this game's visuals, and you'll see the difference.
 Final Fantasy XII has excellent graphics, and I honestly can't imagine anything better-looking on the console.
 And for the first time in the series, it is done in 3D, with fully rotatable camera.
 I could never understand why Japanese RPGs liked sticking so stubbornly to fixed camera angles.
 The game still has gorgeous pre-rendered movies, one of the trademarks of the series' visual style.
 Animations and facial expressions are also well-made.